mozilla/thimble.mozilla.org/README.md

 Invalidating CloudFront
 ----------------------

 To invalidate the production CloudFront distribution, make sure you have correct credentials set up in your env file.
 Then run `node invalidate.js`.
-Alternatively, if you have access to the heroku deployments, run the invalidation as a one-off dyno with `heroku:run npm run invalidate`
+Alternatively, if you have access to the heroku deployments, run the invalidation as a one-off dyno with `heroku run npm run invalidate`